Asylum-Seekers Can Appeal Fast-Track Deportations, Court Rules

 The case centers on Vijayakumar Thuraissigiam, a Sri Lankan man who faced retribution after he supported a minority political candidate for office.
 Thuraissigiam says he was detained and beaten by Sri Lankan army officers, threatened with death, and lowered into a well, where he suffocated and lost consciousness.

 Thuraissigiam fled the country and, in early 2017, entered the country at the U.S.-Mexico border at San Ysidro.
-Picked up by U.S. Customs and Border Patrol, he told an asylum officer he was afraid to go back to Sri Lanka.
+Picked up by U.S. Customs and Border Protection, he told an asylum officer he was afraid to go back to Sri Lanka.
 But the asylum officer determined his fear was not "credible," and an immigration judge agreed, sending the man back to DHS for removal.

 Normally, that's where an asylum-seeker's legal journey would end.
 But the Ninth Circuit ruled that the "Suspension Clause" in the U.S. Constitution gives people like Thuraissigiam broad power to seek habeas corpus review by the courts.